qccoders/hello-world/C++/README.md

 ## Environment Setup

-As it turns out, obtaining a C compiler on Windows is tricky.
-You can build with Visual Studio, or you can download Cygwin which will have gcc as an optional package.
+As it turns out, obtaining a C++ compiler on Windows is tricky.
+You can build with Visual Studio, or you can download Cygwin which will have g++ as an optional package.

 This exercise was done on Linux for brevity.
 The package "g++" is the easiest way to compile, on openSUSE you can install it with `sudo zypper install gcc-c++`.